Electric fence: Non-lethal fence

-Stun–lethal fence
+Stun-lethal fence

-A "stun–lethal" electric fence can be set to deliver a non-fatal shock if touched once, and a fatal one if touched a second time.
+A stun-lethal electric fence can be set to deliver a non-fatal shock if touched once, and a fatal one if touched a second time.

-12-foot-high "stun–lethal" fences have been in use for some time in many US state prisons, like those in Arizona.
-The Federal Department of Corrections added them in 2005 to two prisons in Coleman, Florida, and prisons in Tucson; Terre Haute, Indiana; Hazelton, West Virginia; Pine Knot, Kentucky; and Pollock, Louisiana.
+Twelve-foot-high stun-lethal fences have been in use for some time in many U.S. state prisons, such as those in Arizona.
+The Federal Bureau of Prisons added them in 2005 to two prisons in Coleman, Florida, and to prisons in Tucson; Terre Haute, Indiana; Hazelton, West Virginia; Pine Knot, Kentucky; and Pollock, Louisiana.

-A "stun–lethal" fence may also consist of two fences; one set of wires forming a conventional pulsed DC non-lethal fence, the second set (interleaved with the first) forming a 6.6 kV AC lethal fence, energized when the DC fence detects an intruder.
-Alternatively it may consist of a single, AC or pulsed DC fence capable of running in "safe", "unsafe" or "lethal" modes by varying the DC pulse energy, AC/DC fence voltage or fence on–off duty cycle.
+A stun-lethal fence may also consist of two fences: one set of wires forming a conventional pulsed DC non-lethal fence, and the second set (interleaved with the first) forming a 6.6 kV AC lethal fence, energized when the DC fence detects an intruder.
+Alternatively, it may consist of a single AC or pulsed DC fence capable of running in "safe", "unsafe", or "lethal" modes by varying the DC pulse energy, AC/DC fence voltage, or fence on-off duty cycle.